What to Bring (and What to Leave Behind) for a Stress Free Family Photoshoot in Cornwall

 What if it all feels like hard work instead of something enjoyable?

-Think of this as practical advice from someone who photographs families every week, not another thing to get perfect.
+Think of this as practical advice from someone who photographs families every week, not another thing for you to worry about.

 What to Bring With You to Your Family Photoshoot